-Field Work in Human Services HMSV 4870-4880 6 cr.
+Internship in Human Services HMSV 4870-4880 6 cr.
 15 hr.

 Students work in an agency 15 hours per week throughout the school year (6 credits per semester for two semesters).
 This placement begins only in September.
-HMSV 4890 12 cr.
-30 hr.

 A block placement of 30 hours per week for one semester, either Fall or Spring (12 credits, one semester).